zedif/julia-introduction/episodes/03-types.md

 0x0000002a
 ```

-As for floating point numbers, there is an arbitrary precision integer type:
+As with floating point numbers, there is an arbitrary precision integer type:

 ```julia
 > supertypes(BigInt)